Harmonized Health Impact & Partnership Metrics to Accelerate Knowledge Sharing and Utilization

 - Regroupement stratégique en santé mondiale, Réseau de recherche en santé des populations du Québec (Canada)

-- Foster greater collaboration and coordination of data gathering among researchers and practitioners involved in WaCH-relevant research.
+- Fostered collaboration and coordination of data gathering among researchers and practitioners involved in womens and children's health (WaCH)

-- Offer innovative knowledge translation ideas and recommendations where policy-makers can utilize data on WaCH more efficiently and consistently.
+- Offered innovative knowledge translation ideas and recommendations to policy-makers on how to utilize data on WaCH more efficiently and consistently.

-- Increase data quality and the sustainability of the developed tools applied to future research and research-practitioner partnerships in WaCH-relevant research.
+- Increaseed data quality and the sustainability of the developed tools applied to future research and research-practitioner partnerships in WaCH-relevant research.

 Related Links – external: https://www.canwach.ca/co-lab-harmonized-health-impact-research-partnership-metrics